franslarsson/nlp-embedding-db/README.md

 embeddings and compare the performance of these options in terms of speed.

 ## Word embeddings
-The word embedding used so far is the pre-trained Google News word2vec model [[1](https://code.google.com/archive/p/word2vec/)] which was trained on about 100 billion words and consists of 300 dimensional vectors for 3 million words.
-Please refer to [[1](https://code.google.com/archive/p/word2vec/)] for a more detailed description of the word2vec model.
+The word embedding used so far is the pre-trained Google News word2vec model [[1](https://code.google.com/archive/p/word2vec/)] which is released under an Apache 2.0 licence.
+Please refer to https://code.google.com/archive/p/word2vec/ for a more detailed description of the word2vec model.
 Although this pre-trained model can fit in memory, I think it provides a good start when exploring and comparing database options for word embeddings.